ScottLogic/blog/_posts/2021-09-01-a-primer-on-the-openai-api-2.md

 title: A primer on the OpenAI API - Part 2
 date: 2021-09-01 00:00:00 Z
 categories:
-- cprice
 - Tech
 author: cprice
 layout: default_post
 summary: '...or what I should have known before I jumped in and started playing around.
 In this post I cover logprobs and the "creativity" controls.'
 ---

 ...or what I should have known before I jumped in